Longleat regularly makes top 10 lists of family attractions. But what do kids really think of it? We took along some new friends to find out.

 UK Travel Tip: If you arrive around midday during school vacations, be prepared for a long wait to enter.
 But don't be put off by that.
 Once inside, there are plenty of distractions to help you and the kids pass the time until you're allowed to drive into the Safari Park itself.

-We Loved the Safari Park!
+We Loved Longleat's Safari Park!

 It was late afternoon when we finally got into the Safari Park but everyone agreed it was well worth the wait to be confronted by curiously smiling camels, approached by nonchalant lions and to see the park's Siberian Tigers lounge around.